 Outstaffing, on the other hand, means working with engineers provided by an outside company to reach certain development goals.

-Besides this, some people might mistake outsourcing for offshoring, while the latter presupposes relocating part of your business tasks to a foreign country with a big talent pool and lower labor costs like Ukraine.
+Besides this, some people might mistake outsourcing for offshoring, while the latter presupposes relocating part of your business tasks to a foreign country with a big talent pool and lower labor costs.

 Unfortunately, looking for experienced software vendors is a challenge since there are not many qualified partners in development.
 Luckily, it’s easy to rule out unfitting providers if you pay attention to these factors: